Taprogge: Water intake systems

 Since the late 1990s, Taprogge offers another filter system which retains fouling already at the intake into the cooling water system – in this way the entire system and the long cooling water pipes can be protected.
 The system called TAPIS (Taprogge Air Powered Intake System) is installed in the water at the cooling water pipe inlet in the form of a polyhedral housing with plain filter surfaces.
 It is cleaned by pressurized air blast.
 In contrast to submarine rakes for seaborne matter, the stainless steel filter has no moving parts and masters biggest water flows.
 The filter surfaces are made of coated plastic provided with drilled holes.

+Ball release

+In 2023 and 2026, Taprogge balls used to clean the Hartlepool nuclear power station's cooling systems were released and appeared on beaches across Teesside.
+Power station operator EDF Energy said the balls are biodegradable and releases were being reduced, but any found balls should be reported to the company or the Environment Agency.